exporl/bids-validator/README.md

 ## Deploying the online bids-validator
 An online version of the bids-validator is available at https://exporl.gbiomed.kuleuven.be/bids-validator.
 This version includes the ExpORL specific rules.
 This web application can be deployed with the following steps:
 - prerequisite: you need access to the webserver where the online version is hosted.
 In this case make sure you have access to gbw-s-exporl03.luna.kuleuven.be.
+(This can be asked to Renzo - the IT/Apex guy-, he can give you access to the deployment user to fix this change)
 - get a clone of the git repository at https://github.com/exporl/bids-validator
 - ensure a recent nodejs (v16+) installation is available.
 At the time of writing a recent version of npm (v7+) is required (because workspaces are used), which ships with nodejs v16+.
 See https://nodejs.org for installation instructions suitable for your environment.
 You can check your node version with 'node -v'.
 Consider using [https://github.com/nvm-sh/nvm nvm] to install and manage your nodejs environment.
 - in the repository directory run <pre>npm install</pre>
 - in the repository directory run <pre>npm run web-export</pre>
 - copy the contents from the generated directory at 'bids-validator-web/out' to the webserver (gbw-s-exporl03.luna.kuleuven.be).
-On linux you can for example do <pre>rsync -rzvh --delete ./bids-validator-web/out/. gbw-s-exporl03.luna.kuleuven.be:/var/www/html/bids-validator</pre>
+On linux you can for example do <pre>rsync -rzvh --delete ./bids-validator-web/out/. gbw-s-exporl03.luna.kuleuven.be:/var/www/html/bids-validator</pre> (Check: your ssh path migth be different!)
 - the online version should now be available at https://exporl.gbiomed.kuleuven.be/bids-validator

 ## Integrate new changes and upstream changes from the official bids-validator project